We've secured over 1,400 homes and jobs for people!

 We do not consider temporary employment and shelter as permanent solutions, so you will not see these placements in our impact numbers below.

-- Graduates have earned almost $3 Million dollars since 2011
+- Graduates have earned over $3 Million dollars since 2011

 - 50% reduction in crime in Palo Alto between 2005-2013

 - 75% reduction in panhandling in Palo Alto between 2005-2013

 Not only are we empowering individuals to get back to work, we’re cleaning up our neighborhoods, creeks and downtown streets along the way.
 As one of our Team Members said, what we’re doing is a “win-win-win” scenario: the Team Member wins, the environment wins and the community wins – it doesn’t get much better than that.